 What’s it about?
 The purpose of the Notta Grand Prix is to have family fun on wheels in a safer environment than the road.
 It has been designed to a price-point where it is easily affordable.
 Notta Grand Prix is available to all members of the public from the age of 12.
-Road registered cars can be used BUT there is a challenge that you will read about later.
+Road registered cars can be used and are welcome.
 Come on, you can get your wife & kids involved and help them develop the right attitude to recreational motoring in this family oriented event.

 The Entry Fee is $990 per Vehicle for each event and a Team will consist of between four and six drivers per Vehicle.

 Anybody who takes this Event too seriously should not consider entering the Event.
 Check out the trophies & you’ll see what we mean.
 Notta Grand Prix is like a long distance-regularity and not an out-and-out race.
 With this parameter, Drivers will only need a RACERS Clubman Licence to play in these events.
 Notta Grand Prix is expected to provide an activity for multiple generations in a family and a “Race With Your Mates” team building exercise for groups from a Participants place of work or clubs.

 The challenge for each team is to get as far as they can, as soon as they can; for as little as they can, all against a minimum lap time of 70 seconds.
 Big powerful cars will need more pit stops which, at 7 minutes each, will almost certainly mean the well driven economical cars will have a definite advantage.

 There will be a series of 4 special Saturday only events which consist of 6 hours of track time at Lakeside Park.
 No other categories will be attending these meetings.
 The format and content of this Event is different from anything that has been done before so please read on.
 Entrants could think of it as a 24-hour race with a LOT of time for repairs.